telicent-oss/smart-cache-graph/README.md

 ### Try it out!
 The provided script, [docker-run.sh](scg-docker/docker-run.sh), runs SCG in a docker container, with the contents of the local
-[mnt/config](scg-docker/mnt/config) directory loaded into the newly generated docker image for ease of use.
+[mnt/config](scg-docker/mnt/config) directory mounted into the newly generated docker image for ease of use.
+Similarly, the [mnt/databases](scg-docker/mnt/databases) and [mnt/logs](scg-docker/mnt/logs) are moutned for easier analysis.

 #### Example configuration - *Default*
 ```bash